Main

 Email Us

-Brick Financial Management, LLC is a Registered Investment Advisor specializing in providing investment management services to individuals, families, organizations and institutions.
+Brick Financial Management, LLC specializes in providing investment management services to individuals, families, organizations and institutions.
 We implement highly focused stock, bond, and balanced portfolios using an investment approach commonly referred to as value investing.
+Disclosure

 Share